linode/apl-core/README.md

   <img src="https://otomi.io/img/otomi-logo.svg" width="224px"/><br/>
   Shift left with Otomi
 </h1>
-<p align="center">Otomi makes developers self-serving and helps DevOps teams to guarantee application security and availability at the earliest stages in the development lifecycle when using <b>Kubernetes</b> while strongly relying on <b>GitOps</b> patterns, where desired state is reflected as code and the cluster state is automatically updated.<br/><br/>Install Otomi with one command on any Kubernetes cluster to et a complete platform experience with developer self-service.</p>
+<p align="center">Otomi makes developers self-serving and helps DevOps teams to guarantee application security and availability at the earliest stages in the development lifecycle when using <b>Kubernetes</b> while strongly relying on <b>GitOps</b> patterns, where desired state is reflected as code and the cluster state is automatically updated.<br/><br/>Install Otomi with one command on any Kubernetes cluster to get a complete enterprise-grade platform experience with developer self-service.</p>

 <p align="center">
   <a href="https://github.com/redkubes/otomi-core/releases/"><img alt="Releases" src="https://img.shields.io/github/v/release/redkubes/otomi-core" /></a>